 Intentional acts of tax evasion or filing a fraudulent tax return will immediately disqualify you from discharging any associated tax debts.
 This can become complicated when you file a joint return with a spouse.
 In this case, the courts must prove that you and your spouse are both guilty of falsifying your tax return in order to bar you from discharging tax debts in bankruptcy.

-Where Can I Find Help With Tax Debts?
+Where Can I Find Help With Tax Debts in Arizona?

 If you need help with tax debts in Arizona, a qualified bankruptcy lawyer can evaluate your case in order to help you choose the best solution.
 The bankruptcy attorneys at Lerner and Rowe Law Group have years of experience helping clients rebuild their finances and take charge of their futures.